njersch/mission-control/README.md

 1. Make a copy of [this spreadsheet](https://docs.google.com/spreadsheets/d/1T5oizbxcr-_fVzoKcx92o2PO_DikLpdj8o8_cv7lvPc/edit?usp=sharing&resourcekey=0-aHUjSv69rN8c3A76sPSxDA) with the Google Account that you'd like to use.
 2. Open the spreadsheet and go to `Extensions` > `Apps Script`.
-2. Go to `Project Settings` and make sure the correct time zone is selected in your project settings.
-2. Go to `Editor` and copy each `.js` file from the `apps_script` folder in this repository, including the `config` folder, into your new Apps Script project as a `.gs` file.
+2. Go to `Editor` and copy each `.js` file from the `apps_script` folder in this repository into your new Apps Script project as a `.gs` file.
 It's fine to rename files or change the folder hierarchy.
-Alternatively, you can use [clasp](https://github.com/google/clasp) to create an Apps Script project and push the files to your project.
+Alternatively, you can use [clasp](https://github.com/google/clasp) to push the files to your project.
 2. Select `Editor`.
 Then, next to `Services`, click `+` and add the [`Google Calendar API`](https://developers.google.com/apps-script/advanced/calendar).
-2. Reload the spreadsheet, open the `Custom` menu at the top and click `Install triggers if needed`.
-This will install Apps Script triggers to keep your backlog up to date in the background.

-Next, configure the required Apps Script variables:
+Next, configure the required script variables:

 1. Open the spreadsheet and go to `Extensions` > `Apps Script`.
 2. Go to `Project Settings`.